Lakes Near Tyler Texas

 Tyler has a number of other lakes in its immediate vicinity, providing fishing, swimming, water skiing, houseboats, jet skis, sailing and other outdoor and hiking activities.

-Within easy driving distance are lakes such as Toledo Bend Reservoir, Lake Jacksonville, Lake Fork, and Lake Striker.
+Within easy driving distance are other lakes such as Toledo Bend Reservoir, Lake Jacksonville, Lake Fork, and Lake Striker.

 |East Lake Tyler||